Kate H. Withers

-In recent years, Kate’s clients have included TPG, KKR & Co., Lindsay Goldberg, HPS Investment Partners, one of the world’s largest social media companies, Vista Equity Partners, Abcam, Tencent Holdings, The National Geographic Society, Peloton Interactive, Bonobos, BBVA, Aptiv, Cisco, American Airlines, Allergan, J&J and numerous biotechnology companies.
+In recent years, Kate’s clients have included TPG, KKR & Co., Lindsay Goldberg, HPS Investment Partners, Crosspoint Capital, one of the world’s largest social media companies, Vista Equity Partners, Abcam, Tencent Holdings, The National Geographic Society, Peloton Interactive, Bonobos, BBVA, Humana, Cisco, American Airlines, Allergan, J&J and numerous biotechnology companies.

 Kate’s passion for advising clients in the technology sector, and deep understanding of life sciences and technology businesses, has its roots in her prior work as an entrepreneur in a data analytics company, and as a statistical programmer at Bank of America, the World Bank and for an interdisciplinary team of physician and health economics researchers at the Wharton School of Business.
 Prior to attending law school, Kate studied Economics as a Fulbright Scholar at the London School of Economics.

-Kate has been recognized as by The Legal 500—the world’s largest legal referral guide—for her work in “Technology Transactions” and by Super Lawyers a Rising Star in M&A in the New York Metro Area.
+Kate has been recognized as a 2022 Top Woman in Dealmaking by The Deal, by The Legal 500—the world’s largest legal referral guide—for her work in “Technology Transactions,” and by Super Lawyers as a Rising Star in M&A in the New York Metro Area.